Gary Sánchez

-Gary Sánchez Herrera (born December 2, 1992) is a Dominican professional baseball catcher who is a free agent.
-He has previously played in Major League Baseball (MLB) for the New York Yankees, Minnesota Twins, New York Mets, San Diego Padres, Milwaukee Brewers, and Baltimore Orioles.
+Gary Sánchez Herrera (born December 2, 1992) is a Dominican professional baseball catcher for the Milwaukee Brewers of Major League Baseball (MLB).
+He has previously played in MLB for the New York Yankees, Minnesota Twins, New York Mets, San Diego Padres, and Baltimore Orioles.

 Sánchez made his MLB debut in 2015 and was named the American League's Rookie of the Month and Player of the Month for August 2016.
 He finished in second place in Rookie of the Year voting despite playing in only 53 games.
 He was named an All-Star and Silver Slugger in 2017.
 Sánchez is the fastest catcher in MLB history to hit 100 home runs.

 Early life

+Gary Sánchez Herrera was born on December 2, 1992, in Santo Domingo, Distrito Nacional, Dominican Republic.
 Sánchez grew up in La Victoria, Dominican Republic.
 His parents separated when he was young and he, his three brothers, and one sister were raised by their mother, Orquidia Herrera, and her mother, Agustina Pena, though they saw their father frequently.
 One of his brothers, Miguel Sánchez, played in the Seattle Mariners organization.